mitre/secure-coding-case-studies/python/msccs-4.md

     168					else:
     169						filename = os.path.join(base, path)

 **Conclusion:** The changes made to the pymdown-extensions source code prevent malicious sequences such as “../” or even “/” from causing the extension to generate unexpected pathnames.
-With the weakness resolved, user-controlled input that reaches the get_snippet_path() method will only produce pathnames under the base path – or trigger an error – thus preventing the access of files outside the restricted base path and the potential exposure of sensitive information.
+With the weakness resolved, user-controlled input that reaches the get_snippet_path() method will only produce pathnames under the base path or trigger an error, thus preventing the access of files outside the restricted base path and the potential exposure of sensitive information.

 **References:**